 - Frequently Asked Questions

-What is a Web Framework
+What is a Web Development Framework

 A web framework is a software framework that is developed to simplify the process of building a website.
 It is the standard way to build and deploy web applications on the internet.
 The main aim of frameworks for web development is to automate the common activities performed during the development phase.
 These frameworks come with templating capabilities that allow you to present information in a browser, libraries for database access, session management, and code reuse capabilities.
+You can access these frameworks in several programming languages.

 Top 5 Benefits of Using Web Frameworks